AustralianCancerDataNetwork/omop-emb/docs/usage/cli.md

 # CLI Reference

 `omop-emb` provides a CLI for concept ingestion, similarity search, index management, and diagnostics.
-All commands load a `.env` file from the working directory automatically.
+Configuration is read from `~/.config/omop/config.toml` via [oa-configurator](https://AustralianCancerDataNetwork.github.io/oa-configurator/); there is no `.env` file.

 Commands are organised into three subcommand groups: